sccn/sccn.github.io/tutorials/10_Group_analysis/study_statistics.md

 ![image not found](/assets/images/studystats18.png)

-Press the *STATS* button and slect both independent variables as shown below.
+Press the *STATS* button and select both independent variables as shown below.
 Select permutation statistics with no correction for multiple comparisons.
 Press *Ok*.

 ![image not found](/assets/images/studystats19.png)